 The NCC is updated based on feedback from users through the Board's Proposal for Change process, to reflect agreed outcomes from the Board's work program, and to action Government policy decisions.

 The process of developing a new edition of the NCC includes producing drafts, seeking and analysing public comment, consideration by the Building Codes Committee and Plumbing Code Committee, impact assessment of changes not requiring a full Regulation Impact Statement, and endorsement by the Board.

 Documents available for consideration as part of a Performance Solution

-The majority of NCC referenced documents, such as Australian Standards, form part of the mandatory requirements under the NCC.
-Therefore, use of a version of a document other than the one recognised in the NCC requires the use of a Performance Solution.
+The majority of NCC referenced documents, such as Australian Standards, form part of the Deemed-to-Satisfy Provisions of the NCC.
+Therefore, use of a version of a document other than the one referenced in the NCC requires the use of a Performance Solution.

 The ABCB has established an initiative to promote revised or amended documents that are not referenced in the NCC, but have been accepted as being suitable for referencing in a future edition of the NCC, and therefore may be suitable for consideration as part of a Performance Solution.
 Remember, practitioners have choices about which NCC compliance path they wish to follow, but are responsible for demonstrating compliance through adequate documentation of the Assessment Methods used.